GabrelBulz/sms_project/ReadMe.txt

                 -timeStamp - AS DATETIME - DEFAULT CURRENT DATETIME

             POSSIBLE ERRORS:
-                because the fields are predefined if the server tries to insert a package that has a different strucutre
+                the fields are predefined, so if the server tries to insert a package that has a different strucutre a error may apper

             Methods:
                 to_dict - return the object as a dict